-JOIN GRANITE STARTE GRAZERS IN A FOUR PART SERIES
+JOIN GRANITE STARTE GRAZERS IN A FOUR PART SERIES THAT GIVES YOU A FOUNDATION ON REGENERATIVE GRAZING

 In our first installment of Grazing Concepts for Better Farm Resilience, Elaine Enzien of the UNH Corporate Extension and Rick Kersbergen from the University of Maine talk the very basics of Ruminant Nutrition.